sh1zen/LockBox/README.md

 # LockBox

-##	🔐 Simple and fast console app to put your data in a locked box.
+##	🔐 Simple and fast console app useful to put your data in a locked box.